laboshinl/docker-elk-ecs/README.md

 Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose to grok ECS log files

-# A few Additions
+## Additions to support ECS docker logs
+1. **name_the_container_logs.sh** -- a shell script that you can run as a service on your ECS instances.
+It creates a symbolic link to each container's log file and embeds the ecs-container-name, ecs-task-family and ecs-task-revision, ecs-image-name and ecs-image-version (aka tag)
+2. **grok patterns** for docker logs

+## Additions to Make Testing Easier
 1. **a /logs volume** mounted from the current working directory -- just drop files in, and they'll be stashed into Kibana
 2. **-r Option to logstash** so you can change the logstash.conf file without having to restart your containers
-3. **name_the_container_logs.sh** -- a shell script that you can run as a service on your ECS instances.
-It creates a symbolic link each container's log file and embeds the ecs-container-name, ecs-task-family and ecs-task-revision, ecs-image-name and ecs-image-version (aka tag)
-4. **grok patterns** for docker logs

 # Results

-##Kibana logging will have extra fields:
+##Kibana logging will have extra ECS fields:

 * docker_log_message
 * docker_log_stream